Cancerbackup: Symptoms

 • having less of an appetite.

-However, general symptoms may also be caused by other conditions, such as colds and flu.
-These symptoms are also side effects of cancer treatment and can occur for weeks or months after completing treatment for primary breast cancer.
-Therefore the side effects are not always due to a secondary breast cancer.
+It is important to discuss any new symptoms with your doctor – particularly if they seem to be continuing – but it is important to remember that these general symptoms may also be caused by other conditions, such as colds and flu.
+They can also occur for weeks or months after treatment for primary breast cancer and may not be due to a secondary breast cancer.

 Local recurrence